 On April 1, 2019, the company completed the acquisition of all of the capital stock of Powerhouse Dynamics, Inc. ("Powerhouse"), a leader in cloudbased IoT solutions for the foodservice industry located near Boston, Massachusetts, for a purchase price of approximately \$11.0 million, net of cash acquired.
-The purchase price is subject to adjustment based upon a working capital provision provided by the purchase agreement.
-The company expects to finalize this in the third quarter of 2019.
+During the third quarter of 2019, the company finalized the working capital provision provided for by the purchase agreement resulting in a payment due seller of \$0.1 million.